jlhidalgo/golang-web-server/README.md

     ```golang
     "module_name/pkg/handler"
     ```
-5. Compile the application to ensure everything works fine:
+5. Compile and build the application to ensure everything works fine:
     ```bash
     cd cmd/web-server
     go build golang-web-server.go
     ```
     This should generate a binary file named `golang-web-server` in the current working directory.

-### Executing program
+### Executing the program

-* Run the `golang-web-server` binary file directly:
+* The simplest way is to run the `golang-web-server` binary file directly:
     ```bash
     ./golang-web-server
     ```